 - Never use the same password for multiple things.

 Okay, that’s the negative part.
 Now let’s talk about how to fix the problem you already have.
 Take the example I gave earlier (prettyflowers123).
 Now look at this: Pr3ttyfl0wers123!.
 Before you panic, take a breath.
 It’s the same password, but with some very creative substitutions.
 I bet if you look closely, you’ll see the words are still in there.
+This is why you CAN remember complex passwords, regardless of your age!
 I’m going to give you my list of substitutions, but you can always use your own.
 All you have to remember are the substitutions.
 Oh, and when you hand-write these, they look even more like the original words.
 If you keep a written record of passwords, write the “normal” version in your book, but make the substitutions when you use it.
 That way, no one who gets your cheat sheet gets the actual password.
+Never, ever, keep a written copy of your passwords that can be used by the person who finds it!
+If you’re going to write them down, at least write them backwards…do SOMETHING to mask them.

 Password managers are another great option.
 You only have to remember one master password and the others are stored by an online service.
 This is what I do with my own passwords.
 Most charge a small annual fee for multiple computers, but are free if you only use them on one device.
 Take a look at LastPass and DashLane.
 Both are good password managers.